cicirello/.github/CONTRIBUTING.md

 ## Bug Reports

-Bug reports should be submitted via the [issues tracker](/issues) following these steps:
+Bug reports should be submitted via the Issues tab following these steps:
 1. First, check whether there already is an open issue for your bug.
 2. If an open issue for your bug doesn't already exist, then submit an issue.
 3. Please include enough detail to reproduce the issue.